chartingshow/crypto-firewall/README.md

 - ![uBock Origin](https://github.com/chartingshow/crypto-firewall/blob/master/assets/images/ublock.png) **[uBlock Origin Lite (Manifest V3) Instructions Guide](https://github.com/chartingshow/crypto-firewall/blob/master/docs/help-guides/ublock-origin-lite-instructions.md)** - Is a _permission-less_ MV3-based content blocker.

+#### Manifest V3: How Google Chrome's Update Affects Ad-Blockers 🇬

+Google Chrome's Manifest V3, rolled out in June 2024, will significantly impact ad-blockers and other browser extensions.
+This update limits extensions to 30,000 rules, far below the 300,000 rules many ad-blockers currently use to function effectively.
+The change from the webRequest API to the declarativeNetRequest API will reduce ad-blockers' flexibility and ability to update rules in real-time.

+While some ad-blockers like AdGuard, uBlock Origin Lite and Ghostery have adapted to Manifest V3, users may notice decreased effectiveness in blocking ads.
+This move has sparked controversy, with critics arguing it gives Google more control over extensions and potentially benefits its advertising business.
+As a result, some users are considering alternative browsers like Firefox, which has committed to continuing support for Manifest V2.

 ### Perimeter Blocking 🔓

 You may use the hosts file with below applications to block these miners on whole networks.
 Simply add the link to the above hosts file in each system.